danielgp/data-management/README.md

 ```

-## Maintaining package up-to-date
+## Maintaining local package up-to-date

-Once the package is installed is quite important to keep up with lateste releases as such are adressing important code improvments and potential security issues, and this can be achieved by following command:
+Once the package is installed is quite important to keep up with latest releases as such are addressing important code improvements and potential security issues, and this can be achieved by following command:
 ```
     $ git --work-tree=<local_folder_on_your_computer> --git-dir=<local_folder_on_your_computer>/.git/ --no-pager pull origin master
 ```